 Brad Gillis: I thought it was great that they released it.
-It will show people that Irvine Meadows show in California, which we did back in the ’82.
-And so, I like that, I just didn’t know why they wanted to call it SPEAK OF THE DEVIL, which is the same name as the record I did with Osbourne with Black Sabbath material.
+It will show people that Irvine Meadows show in California, which we did back in ’82.
+And so, I like that.
+I just didn’t know why they wanted to call it SPEAK OF THE DEVIL, which is the same name as the record I did with Osbourne with Black Sabbath material.
 So, that was confusing to me, but I’m glad they put it out.
-I’ve been signing a lot of the DVDs and any press is a good press.
+I’ve been signing a lot of the DVDs, and any press is good press.

 Metal-Rules.com: But when you watch it now after 30 years, how does it look and sound in your opinion?

 Brad Gillis: It’s great; it’s what I did 30 years ago.
-And being thrown into that situation and having to take over the late great Randy Rhoads, was quite scary to be able to go and pull it off and play that material.
-But I had to really hone on getting it right to be able to play with Ozzy, and it was great experience for me and it took me to the next level.
+And being thrown into that situation and having to take over the late great Randy Rhoads was quite scary to be able to go and pull it off and play that material.
+But I had to really hone on getting it right to be able to play with Ozzy, and it was a great experience for me, and it took me to the next level.